ashwinvis/phd-thesis/chapter_01_swe_toy_model.md

 \chapter{Shallow Water and Toy Model Equations}

-Atmospheric turbulence is characterized by a wide range of scales, ranging from the order of a metres to several thousands of kilometres.
+Atmospheric turbulence is characterized by a wide range of scales, ranging from the order of a few metres to several thousands of kilometres.
 Understanding how energy is distributed across the spectrum, and the underlying interactions behind the energetics are essential to improve general circulation models (GCM) while also recognizing the limits of predictability [see